WangLaban/cpp_cheat_sheet/C++ Syntax.md

 class Polygon {

 // Private members and methods are only accessible via methods in the class definition
-// Another option is 'protected', which are members and methods only accessible in the class definition or by classes who extend this class
 private:
     int num_sides;    	// Number of sides

+// Protected members and methods are only accessible in the class definition or by classes who extend this class
+protected:
-    std::string name    // Name of the polygon
+    std::string name;    // Name of the polygon

 // Public members and methods are accessible to anyone who creates an instance of the class
 public: